kerkeniakov/TensorFlow.js-demo/README.md

 # VGG16 and MobileNet with Tensorflow.js
    pretrained VGG16 and MobileNet with TensorFlow.js .
-MobileNet needs to be manually downloaded and converter with tensorflowjs_converter --input_format keras
+MobileNet needs to be manually downloaded and converted with tensorflowjs_converter --input_format keras
 ## How to use it efficiently
   1. import keras
   2. import tensorflowjs as TFJS